Esthetician: How Do I Become an Esthetician

-Do I Want to Be an Esthetician?
+Should I Become an Esthetician?

 |Degree Field||Esthetics, cosmetology|

-|Experience||Entry level; no experience necessary|
+|Experience||For entry-level, no experience necessary|

-|Technical Skills||Estheticians may need to operate a variety of tools, including hair removal lasers, hand massagers and electronic exfoliators.|
+|Key Skills||Stamina, customer-service, sales skills, know how to operate hair removal lasers, hand massagers and electronic exfoliators|

 Step 1: Earn an Esthetician or Cosmetology Certificate or Degree